vippsas/vipps-report-api/report-api-faq.md

 No, please see
 [Why does a merchant need to log in on portal.vipps.no to select accounting partner?](#why-does-a-merchant-need-to-log-in-on-portalvippsno-to-select-accounting-partner).

+## Can one sales unit have multiple accounting partners?

+Yes.
+One sales unit may give access to several accounting partners, and the "accounting partner" may be a CRM systems vendor or something other than a pure _accounting_ vendor.

+As long as the external party has applied to become a partner, and is visible in the list of accounting partners, the merchant may give it access to one or more sales units.

 ## What information can I get hold of?

 Right now the only data that is available is the same data that is already